Anti-monumentalism: Public experience

 Anti-monumentalism questions, surprises and engages the visitor instead putting up distance, insisting on sobriety and respect from the spectator such as what conventional works do.

 Meaning

 The meaning of traditional works is usually instructive and coherent.
 In contrast, anti-monumentalism portrays abstract meanings and are generally unclear in their response.
 Their interpretation would be reliant on the visitors' common understandings and additional details provided by signs.

 Examples

 The movement of anti-monumentalism has progressed into a movement of challenging difficult and controversial historical individuals or events.
-Examples include Krzysztof Wodiczko's Bunker Hill Monument Projections (1998), The Fourth Plinth Commissions – especially Marc Quinn’s Alison Lapper Pregnant (2005) and Mark Wallinger’s Ecce Homo (1999), John Latham's Five Sisters (1976), Björn Lövin's Lenin Monument April 13th 1917 (1977), Kori Newkirk's Prime (2016), and Aria Dean's New Monument for Franska Tomten (2020).
+Examples include Krzysztof Wodiczko's Bunker Hill Monument Projections (1998), The Fourth Plinth Commissions – especially Marc Quinn’s Alison Lapper Pregnant (2005) and Mark Wallinger’s Ecce Homo (1999), John Latham's Five Sisters (1976), Braco Dimitrijević's Obelisk 11 March, Björn Lövin's Lenin Monument April 13th 1917 (1977), Kori Newkirk's Prime (2016), and Aria Dean's New Monument for Franska Tomten (2020).
 Other notable examples include: